javajosh/simpatico/websocket.md

 There's a general issue with keeping references to outside objects in residue that may be resolved with a naming convention like "prepend with _ to ignore"

 Simulate multiple connecting clients, and have the server side maintain a lookup table by clientPublicKeySig via `summary`.

-After that, we simulate clients communicating with each other.
+Problem: the rendered results are sometiems different.
+Some connections don't complete the protocol.
+With any luck this is an artifact of testing, but it is concerning.

+Simulate clients communicating with each other.
+Pick another signature from summary at random and send something.
+In the test harness we can do this in the state-machine.
 ```html
 <div id="summary-render"></div>
 ```